QuantEcon/lecture-source-py/source/rst/numba.rst

     time2 = qe.util.toc()

-The first execution is relatively slow because of JIT compilation (see below)
+The first execution is relatively slow because of JIT compilation (see below).

 Next time and all subsequent times it runs much faster: